Small Business Person of the Year

 President & CEO

 CDC Small Business Finance Corp.

-Chilcott is not only head of the nation's leading CDC, but a recognized economic development leader nationally.
-He has developed and managed numerous new economic development initiatives at the state and local levels for more than 26 years.
-His expertise ranges from regional planning to technology-based economic development to small business finance.
+Chilcott is a recognized economic development leader nationally.
+He developed and managed numerous economic development initiatives at state and local levels for more than 15 years.

 Wells Fargo has been one of the leading SBA 7a lenders for the past several years.
 Figures for the federal fiscal year, which ended Sept.
 30, 2009, show Wells Fargo, together with Wachovia, extended 2,347 SBA-guaranteed loans totaling $827 million in financing to small businesses.
 Wells Fargo is the No. 1 SBA lender in both dollars and units in six states: Alaska, Arizona, California, Colorado, Nevada and Texas.
 In San Diego, Wells Fargo made 78 7a loans for $22.6 million in fiscal year 2009.